xpandalord/xpandalord.github.io/_posts/2020-05-27-daily-show.md

 image: /assets/img/view_of_coronavirus.png
 ---

-As a learning experience, I recreated this data visualization from FiveThirtyEight's article, [How Americans View The Coronavirus Crisis And Trump's Response]
+As a learning experience, I recreated this data visualization from FiveThirtyEight's article, [How Americans View The Coronavirus Crisis And Trump's Response](https://projects.fivethirtyeight.com/coronavirus-polls/).

 ![](/assets/img/view_of_coronavirus.png)